 Journal Article | Jan 2016

-In Senegal, school-based sexuality education has evolved over 20 years from family life education (FLE) pilot projects into crosscurricular ...
+In Senegal, school-based sexuality education has evolved over 20 years from family life education (FLE) pilot projects into crosscurricular subjects located ...

 Senegal, young people, comprehensive sexuality education, school sex education, scale-up

 Malawi has been regarded by the World Bank as a "strong adjuster", since the introduction of its first structural adjustment programme in 1981.
 This paper ...

 Structural adjustment, Poverty, Food security, Malawi, Africa: Malawi

 Background: Maximising health as the guiding principle for resource allocation in health has been challenged by concernsabout the distribution of health ...

 health care rationing, ethics